bloxstreet/support/guides/training-guide.md

 **Trainer:** *In order to restock an empty shelf after equipping a box, staff members should first approach the shelf.
 After doing so, **_hold on ‘E’_** for a few seconds to restock.*

 **Mobile answers are allowed.
-Keep in mind the players who got the question correct or incorrect.
-If a player gets three or more questions incorrect, you may remove them from the server.**
+Keep the players who got each question incorrect in mind.
+If a player gets three or more questions incorrect, remove them from the server.**

 **Trainer:** *In order to clean spills, you are required to grab a mop.
 Where in the store are the mops located?*